 2) Foam Roller

 Another great recovery tool!
 These come in a variety of sizes, different densities, and bumpy or smooth — but all are pretty awesome and can serve different purposes so if the person on your list already has one, they still might like a different type.
-This one is great for a lot of basic foam rolling, or try this bumpy one, which comes in a array of colors.
+This one is great for a lot of basic foam rolling, or try this bumpy one, which comes in an array of colors.

 3) Sliders

 You don’t actually NEED a set of sliders to do most slider exercises.
 Wearing socks works great on a hard surface like wood or tile, or paper plates can do in a pinch on carpet.
 But I prefer an actual set of sliders rather than keeping a stack of paper plates or socks in my home gym!
+Try these.

 5) Stability Ball